Baptistemontan/leptos_i18n/docs/book/src/declare/06_foreign_keys.md

 }
 ```

-You can use `Foreign keys` to construct a single key from multiple plurals/ranges by overriding there `"count"` variable:
+You can use `Foreign keys` to construct a single key from multiple plurals/ranges by overriding their `"count"` variable:

 ```json
 {